joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5817029/2024/10/03/mets-brewers-game-3-wild-card-takeaways/

 **What I'm seeing around the Penguins: Intriguing blue line, figuring out bottom 6 and more**\
-`With only five days remaining before the regular season begins, here's a look at some of the remaining Penguins roster considerations.`\
+`With only five days left before the regular season begins, here's a look at some of the remaining Penguins roster considerations.`\
 https://nytimes.com/athletic/5817120/2024/10/03/penguins-blue-line-questions-bottom-six/

 **Time-Traveling, or Wishing to, in ‘Safety Not Guaranteed’**\